QuantumNuke75/Unofficial-Modding-Guide/_posts/2022-07-19-mapmodding.md

 YourProjectName is only a placeholder for what you name your project when you make it in the New Project menu in Epic's UE4 Launcher.
 The project name for the Meth house map for example is listed as `RoN_Meth`.

-To make a map you should start by downloading the newly updated Bare Bones mapping template from my [Google Drive](https://drive.google.com/file/d/1jQHbh66hWBiBw-D0OWGVFNziU7p4fp8y/view?usp=sharing)
+To make a map you should start by downloading the newly updated Covered Bones Mapping template from [Nexus](https://www.nexusmods.com/readyornot/mods/1384)
-It includes all the C++ files and Folder Structs like listed below and should provide you with a clean slate to start map modding.
+It includes all the C++ files and Folder Structs like listed below and should provide you with a strong basis to start map modding.
-The Folder struct below is only the nessescary files required for the map to work (using all features) but the Bare Bones includes more files for conveniency.
+The Folder struct below is only the nessescary files required for the map to work (using all features) but the Covered Bones includes more files for conveniency.
+To distinguish the old Bare Bones from the new updated template, it's now called Covered Bones.

 ```
 Content
     BlueprintSpawners
       BP_Door.uasset
+      bp_door_reap.uasset
+      CustomGameModeOverride.uasset
+      BombSpawner.uasset
+      BP_SpawnEvidence.uasset
+      BP_SpawnActor.uasset
+      BP_SpawnSelectedActor.uasset
     Blueprints
       DataTables
         DoorDataTable.uasset